 The Feel: there’s no mistaking the start, large road signs signal the route, the col itself rather than a ski resort or a large town over the other side.
 Big signs mark the importance of this climb but recognition isn’t just for the Tour de France.
-It’s signposted for drivers and motorcycle touring clubs and you’ll have to share the road in July and August.
+It’s signposted for drivers and motorcycle touring clubs with whom you’ll have to share the road during the holiday months of July and August.
 It’s packed with cyclists too.
 There’s a fountain after a couple of kilometres on the right.

 Sister climb: the Col de la Croix de Fer runs parallel to this climb a few kilometres to the east but the Glandon has to be the superior road to climb.
 It might not be as high but the Croix de Fer features busier roads and ugly ski resorts on the way, although its upper section is stunning and offers huge views so it’s hardly the ugly sister.
 Climb the Glandon and you can ride across to the Croix de Fer for little extra cost to enjoy the views.